Product Updates — 7 min

 When creating goals, it is vital that you focus your attention on the right areas of your business.
 It can be hard to analyze your opportunities and identify what your goals should be, particularly with a remote team.
 But don’t worry: we will provide you with simple and effective techniques to establish a foundation for setting your company’s goals.

-Performing an SWOT analysis is a great way to clarify your company’s goals.
-A SWOT analysis breaks down what is working, what isn’t, and what could work better, so you know which aspect of your business is most in need of attention.
+Performing a SWOT analysis is a great way to clarify your company's goals.
+A SWOT analysis breaks down what is working, what isn't, and what could work better, so you know which aspect of your business is most in need of attention.

 SWOT stands for:

-Strengths: Here, you should identify the things your business does well.
+Here, you should identify the things your business does well.
 Which parts of your internal business, tangible or intangible, are strong?
 What are your assets?
 What are your advantages over the competition?
 What adds value?

-Weaknesses: Here, you need to take an honest look at what isn’t working internally.
+Here, you need to take an honest look at what isn't working internally.
 What parts of the business detract value?
 What do you lack?
 Where are you limited?

-Opportunities: Here is where you look for external opportunities that can help your business prosper.
+Here is where you look for external opportunities that can help your business prosper.
 Are there growth opportunities in the industry?
 Are there changes in the market you could capitalize on?
-Is there an opportunity to build your company’s reputation?
+Is there an opportunity to build your company's reputation?

-Threats: Here, you should identify external factors that could threaten the success of your business.
+Here, you should identify external factors that could threaten the success of your business.
 Are there troubling trends in the market?
 Competitors making big acquisitions?
 How are consumer trends and behavior patterns evolving?

 Once you have identified these critical items, you can use the insights gained to guide your goal-setting exercises based on simple facts.
 Keep these details in mind as you brainstorm ways to do more of what’s working, improve weak areas, move towards opportunities, and combat threats.